TITLE 71: PUBLIC BUILDINGS, FACILITIES AND REAL PROPERTY

 h) No banners, posters, placards, signs or symbols may be displayed for more than two weeks within a six month period.

-i) No displays or structures (including tents) in the buildings or on the grounds may be erected without the permission of the Director pursuant to Section 2005.50(d) of this Part.
+i) No displays or structures (including tents) in the buildings or on the grounds may be erected without the permission of the Director pursuant to Section 2005.50(d).
 Permission shall be granted only if the display structure is part of symbolic expression in the exercise of free speech guaranteed by the First Amendment to the United States Constitution and Article I, Sections 4 and 5 of the 1970 Illinois Constitution.
-No more than 2 tents or small structures may be erected at the location designated by the Director, which location will not impede pedestrian or vehicular traffic or substantially damage the Capitol grounds i.e., damage to grass or grounds which would require replacement.
-The only locations which are authorized for structures and displays shall be the paved areas between the Howlett Building and the Capitol Building, in the north front of the Howlett Building and between the Stratton Building and the Archives Building.
-No structures or displays will be placed on grass areas which have an underground watering system on them.
+No more than 2 tents or small structures may be erected at the location designated by the Director.
+The location shall not impede pedestrian or vehicular traffic or substantially damage the Capitol grounds, i.e., damage to grass or grounds that would require replacement.
+The only locations that are authorized for structures and displays shall be the paved areas between the Howlett Building and the Capitol Building, in the north front of the Howlett Building and between the Stratton Building and the Archives Building.
+No structures or displays will be placed on grass areas that have an underground watering system on them.

 j) The display of commercial signs, placards, or other forms of advertisement, or the sale, display, or vending of commercial products or articles in the buildings or on the grounds is prohibited, except pursuant to contract with the State Government.

-k) The noise level from demonstrators, picketers, and protesters of any group or groups, or as individuals within the Capitol Building rotunda shall not exceed a decibel level of 75dB.
-If the noise level from these persons exceeds this limit, the Director shall direct all persons to decrease the noise or to reduce the numbers of people within the Capitol Building to lower the noise level to the specified level, which shall not exceed 75dB(A).
+k) The noise level from demonstrators, picketers, and protesters of any group or groups, or as individuals, within the Capitol Building rotunda shall not exceed 75dB(A).
+If the noise level from these persons exceeds this limit, the Director or the Director of the Department of Police, or his or her designee, shall direct all persons to decrease the noise, or to reduce the numbers of people, within the Capitol Building to lower the noise level to the specified level, which shall not exceed 75dB(A).